xraypy/XrayDB/doc/examples.rst

 at relatively low energies and shallow angles, but drops off dramatically with increasing energy, increasing angle, and decreasing electron density.
-Still, this reflectivity is one of the few ways to steer X-ray beams and so is widely used in synchrotron radiaion sources.
+Still, this reflectivity is one of the few ways to steer X-ray beams and so is widely used in synchrotron radiation sources.

 The reflectivity can be calculated with the :func:`mirror_reflectivity` function which takes X-ray energy, incident angle, and mirror material as